dragonfire535/xiao/README.md

 * **hangman:** Prevent a man from being hanged by guessing a word as fast as you can.
 * **hunger-games:** Simulate a Hunger Games match with up to 24 tributes.
 * **lottery:** Attempt to win the lottery with 6 numbers.
-* **mafia:** Who is the Mafia?
-Who is the doctor?
-Who is the detective?
-Will the Mafia kill them all?
 * **math-quiz:** See how fast you can answer a math problem in a given time limit.
 * **quiz-duel:** Answer a series of quiz questions against an opponent.
 * **quiz:** Answer a quiz question.